-Through the development of specific curriculum, our program will not only teach students lessons related to nutrition, but also offer experience based learning about sustainability, the outdoors, plants and animals.
+Through the development of specific curriculum, our Grow Ahead Program's gardening initiative will not only teach students lessons related to nutrition, but also offer experience based learning about sustainability, the outdoors, plants and animals.
 These will not only help develop the minds of our students, but will also help engage their bodies in physical activities.
 We look forward to our new outdoor space being able to be used by our teachers for classes like movement, music, art, science, and teaching life-skills.

 Nutritional Benefits of Hands-On Gardening Programs

 When our students from the CCGC school participate in planting and harvest days, they are receiving a hands-on STEAM (science, technology, engineering, arts and math) education.
 They participate in activities ranging from planting seeds, cutting down ready-to-eat plants, composting soil, and preparing foods, all while receiving lessons on topics like nutrition and plant biology.
 Although all the immediate benefits of positive nutrition are possible through eating fresh produce alone, research has shown that hands-on education, and specifically involvement all the way from seed to plate, leads to life-long good habits with food and nutrition.

 - Energy and healthy nutrition from eating fresh produce

 Short term benefits